Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Related Work

-\paragraph*{Workload Compression} One of the main technical problems addressed by $\lambda$-Tune~\cite{GiannakourisT25} is to compress the input workload so that the reduced workload can fit into LLM's context window.
-It then proposes a technique based on linear programming with the goal of minimizing the number of tokens used to summarize the reduced workload, by focusing on join conditions appearing in the workload queries.
 As we demonstrated in Section~\ref{sec:multi-query-workloads}, LLM-driven index tuning does not have an advantage over DTA when tuning multi-query workloads and workload size does have an impact on the performance of LLM.
-Therefore, workload compression and reduction~\cite{ChaudhuriGN02,DeepGKNV20,SiddiquiWNC22,Wred} will continue to be an interesting and critical direction for future work to improve the efficacy of LLM for tuning multi-query workloads.
+Therefore, workload compression~\cite{ChaudhuriGN02,DeepGKNV20,SiddiquiWNC22,Wred} will continue to be an interesting and critical direction for future work to improve the efficacy of LLM for tuning multi-query workloads, which has also explored by $\lambda$-Tune~\cite{GiannakourisT25}.
+Recent work on foundation database models~\cite{DBLP:conf/cidr/WehrsteinB0VGW25} proposes learning compact representations of datasets and workloads in a latent space that generalize across tasks, which could also be used to guide workload compression for LLM-based index tuners.

 \paragraph*{Robustness of LLMs} In addition to database performance tuning (including index tuning), LLMs have also been applied to other aspects of improving database performance, such as performance diagnosis~\cite{GiannakourisT24,ZhouLSLCWLFZ24} and query optimization~\cite{abs-2411-02862,SunZLYFZ25}.
 One common issue found by this line of work is the robustness of LLM invocations, which often respond with incorrect or irrelevant results due to problems such as hallucination.
 We have also highlighted such robustness issues for LLM-driven index tuning in Section~\ref{sec:single-query-workloads:robustness}, which calls for future research effort.
 One solution to improve robustness, as was proposed by $\lambda$-Tune, is to include a postprocessing validation stage that creates the recommended indexes by LLM and executes the workload queries to identify the best indexes.
 Although this solution is guaranteed to find the best indexes among the recommended candidates, it incurs considerable overhead that is perhaps infeasible in practical industrial applications, as shown in Section~\ref{sec:lesson:integration}.
 Therefore, the development of less costly validation technologies is another area of interest for future work.